benjaminsnorris/bennorris.com/_posts/2022-10-28-distress-tolerance-homework.md

 Last week was my wedding anniversary.
 I wasn’t as prepared for it as I wanted to be, but I still wanted to do something to make it a special occasion.

-I was discussing my goals for the week with my mastermind group as part of my [Accelerator](https://thefocuscourse.com/accelerator/) membership at The Focus Course.
+I was discussing my goals for the week with my [mastermind](https://bennorris.com/tags/mastermind/) group.
 They asked what I could do practically that my wife would appreciate.

 Immediately I had the thought to take the day off with and spend it home with the family doing projects around the house.
 But that sounded hard.